National Museum of Peru: Operation

+During the government of Francisco Sagasti, the Ministry of Culture announced in November 2020 that the museum was destined to open in July 2021 for the celebration of Peru's two-hundredth anniversary of independence.
 In late July 2021, MUNA opened to the public with a limited display in four galleries.
 One gallery featured information about the museum's background and construction while another highlighted how Peru's antiquities and culture were exploited by illicit trade.
-MUNA is expected to be fully operational in 2024.